dansmyers/TheoreticalFoundationsOfCS/Sprint-4-Grammars_and_Programming_Languages/README.md

 - Curly braces indicate 0 or more copies of a statement
 - Square brackets indicate 0 or 1 copies of a statement

+Read this carefully!
+It looks long, but it's very similar to the previous examples we saw in class.

 ```
 Program --> 'program' Name ':' Block 'end'